AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/custom-view-filter-grouping-samples/grouping-by-multi-select-custom-field.md

 product-area: reporting
 navigation-topic: custom-view-filter-and-grouping-samples
 title: Group a report by a multi-select custom field
 description: You can group by the value in a multi-select custom field in a Adobe Workfront report.
-Examples of multi-select custom fields are:
+Examples of multi-select custom fields are - EDIT ME.
 ---

 # Group a report by a multi-select custom field